Last updated on June 4th, 2018 at 11:49 pm

-But seven years ago, after surviving Hurricane Katrina and moving to Northern California with my two cats, Yin and Yang.
-I left everyone and everything that I knew back in New Orleans — forty-four years of family, friends and connection.
+Years ago, after surviving Hurricane Katrina and moving to Northern California with my two cats, Yin and Yang.
+I left everyone and everything that I knew back in New Orleans — forty-four years of family, friends, and connection.
 I sweated, I cried, I drank, I had anxiety attacks, and I questioned the move every single day for well over a year.
 I was petrified and lonely.

 My prized culinary possessions were my one chef coat that smelled like mold and a skillet that I salvaged from above ten feet of flood water.